Nicotine: Age limits on purchase

-In the United States, nicotine products and Nicotine Replacement Therapy products like Nicotrol are only available to persons 21 and above; proof of age is required; not for sale in vending machine or from any source where proof of age cannot be verified.
-As of 2019, the minimum age to use tobacco in the US is 21 at the federal level.
+In the United States, over-the-counter nicotine replacement therapy products are only available to people aged 18 and above, and it is not for sale in vending machines or from any source where proof of age cannot be verified.
+The minimum age to purchase tobacco products in the US is 21 at the federal level.

-In the European Union, the minimum age to purchase nicotine products is 18.
+In the European Union, the minimum age to purchase nicotine products is 18 in all member states except Latvia, where it is 20.
 However, there is no minimum age requirement to use tobacco or nicotine products.